wpsmith/genesis-taxonomy-images/readme.txt

 = Where is the Settings page? =

 There is no need for a Settings page.
-Images are uploaded/added via the Dashboard Edit screen for images for the taxonomy term in question.
+Images are uploaded/added via the Dashboard Edit screen for the taxonomy term in question.

 = How do I display these images in my theme? =